 your container instance, log into your container instance and run the following command:

-to set in the container.
-This parameter maps to Ulimits
+A list of ulimits to set in the container.
+This parameter maps to Ulimits in the Create a

 container section of the Docker Remote API and the

-option to docker run.
+--ulimit option to docker run.
 Valid

 naming values are displayed in the Ulimit data type.
 This parameter requires version 1.18 of the Docker